altaywtf/htw-js/README.md

 > As a senior Mechanical Engineering student who wants to focus on web related areas after graduation, I decided to practice Javascript during my last half term as an undergraduate.

 > I've been trying to learn some coding stuff since the beginning of 2015 and I have done several projects by using HTML, CSS, JQuery and Django.
-I also completed Javascript and AngularJS courses on Codecademy but since I didn't write JS in real life projects, I need lots of practice.
+I also completed Javascript and AngularJS courses on Codecademy but since I haven't write JS in ~~any~~ real life projects, I need lots of practice.

-> This repository contains the path I follow while trying to gain an intermediate understanding and knowledge of Javascript itself and modern tools/frameworks built with it.
+> This repository contains the path I follow while trying to gain an understanding and knowledge of the language itself and modern tools/frameworks built with it.

-> **UPDATE (01.04.2016)**: Since this repo was kind of beneficial for me and some of my friends who wanted to get started to JS and React during the past months, I decided to keep it updated till the end of this semester.
+> **UPDATE (01.04.2016)**: Since this repo was kind of beneficial for me and some of my friends who wanted to take a look at JS or React Ecosystem during the past months, I decided to keep it updated till the end of this semester.

 ##Part One: Fundamentals